smartinou/map/bfh_electronics.md

 ### RTCC
 The RTCC breakout board is from SparkFun.
 It is build on the DS3234.

-It was selected because of its accuracy, alarm capabitlies its battery-backup'ed RAM.
+It was selected because of its accuracy (temperature compensated), alarm capabitlies its battery-backup'ed RAM.
 It is used by FW to store settings

 <img src="./images/sparkfun_ds3234.jpg" alt="sparkfun ds3234" height="100" width="150">